pavan-kumar2/Multinational-News-App/README.md

   @include flex-box($direction: column, $justify: space-between, $gap: 20px);
   ```

-- **Global Styles**: Global styles are defined in `styles.scss` to ensure a cohesive design throughout the app.
-This includes resetting styles, defining typography, and importing `@mixin` and variables for consistent usage.

 # Reactive State Management and Error Handling Using RxJS

 1. **Reactive State Management with BehaviorSubjects**